If you are considering submitting an application to Hartford, the application fee is $35.

 |Standardized Test Scores||Important|

-To apply, all applicants to Hartford must submit the following items.
-Double check with Hartford's admissions department to confirm all application materials and requirements.
+To apply to Hartford, all applicants must submit the following items.
+Make sure to check in with Hartford's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|